How Long Are Hard Hats Good For UK Citizens?

 Orange

-Orange is a highly visible color and, therefore, worn mostly by road construction workers as well as site visitors.
+Orange is an evident color and, therefore, worn chiefly by road construction workers and site visitors.

 Blue